Alpha-McLovin/the-jokerer/README.md

 * Puns
 * Miscellaneous Jokes
 * Dark humor Jokes
-Of course when you can also generate a random joke of any category.
+Of course you can also generate a random joke of any category.

 Have fun!